Prediction intervals for Deep Neural Networks: Ensemble predictors for DNN models

-In practice, there is an approximation error due to replacing $f(\mathbf{x}_{i})$ by $f(\mathbf{x}_{i};\bm{\omega})$ in model \eqref{model1}, where $f(\mathbf{x}_{i};\bm{\omega})$ denotes a feasible version of the DNN model that can be estimated from the data.\footnote{The feasibility of the model entails that it is defined by a truncation of the true ReLu DNN model that approximates arbitrarily well the unknown function $f(\mathbf{x}_i)$.} The model that we consider in practice is
+We should note the presence of an approximation error due to replacing $f(\mathbf{x}_{i})$ by $f(\mathbf{x}_{i};\bm{\omega})$ in model \eqref{model1}, where $f(\mathbf{x}_{i};\bm{\omega})$ denotes a feasible version of the DNN model that can be estimated from the data.\footnote{The feasibility of the model entails that it is defined by a truncation of the true ReLu DNN model that approximates arbitrarily well the unknown function $f(\mathbf{x}_i)$.} The model that we consider in practice is

-where $u_i = \varepsilon_i + f(\mathbf{x}_{i}) - f(\mathbf{x}_{i};\bm{\omega})$.
-In the related literature the effect of the approximation error is usually neglected, see Pearce et al. (2018) and Heskes (1997).
-The different sources of error in model \eqref{model1} are explained in Section \ref{prediction}.
-Before doing that, we review the concept of dropout in DNN models.